nandokawka/Turntable-to-Sonos-Bose-Bluetooth-or-internet-radio-with-Raspberry-Pi/README.md

 help of a docker container that creates a live internet radio stream in the local network from the current playing record.
 This internet radio stream can be consumed by any internet radio compatible device in the network.
 E.g. you can add the created internet radio stream to your smart home audio system from [Sonos](https://www.sonos.com/de-de/home) or [Bose Home Audio](https://www.bose.com/en_us/products/speakers/smart_home.html) as well as any other bluetooth sound system or computer.

+### Disclaimer

+There are already a couple of projects describing a similar approach [see section Inspiration](###inspiration).
+This project attempts to simplify the setup of such an internet streaming service.
+Through the dockerization the resilience is increased.
+The presented solution doesn't claim to be the audiophile's choice.
+Nevertheless it creates a suitable solution for a growing problem of connectivity problems.
+It is also an alternative for expensive solutions like the [Sonos Amp](https://www.sonos.com/en-us/shop/amp) or the [Bose Music Amplifier](Bose Music Amplifier).

 ### Architecture